 All booking for Porchfest is done by porch hosts (typically, the residents of the house attached to a porch), not the Lambertville Porchfest Organizing Committee.
-If you’re a musician interested in playing at Porchfest we recommend talking to potential hosts (see below) in the neighborhood or adding your info to a Local Artists list .
+If you’re a musician interested in playing at Porchfest we recommend talking to potential hosts (see below) in the neighborhood or the Porchfest Musician/Porch Connector on Facebook.
 And, of course, if you live in the neighborhood, you can always play on your own porch.

 The porch hosts play an absolutely essential role in Porchfest.
 Porchfest is, in fact, not one event, but a collection of individually produced shows, and porch hosts are entirely responsible for the show they’re hosting.
-This includes booking the artists that will play on the porch, registering the event, notifying the neighbors on their block, and managing their show on the day of the event.
+This includes registering your porch, booking the artists that will play on the porch, notifying the neighbors on their block, and managing their show on the day of the event.
 This means that porch hosts should be comfortable with the legal liability of hosting a show on their porch and the responsibility of being a good neighbor to their immediate community.

 Once you register your porch show via the sign-up form on our website, we’ll add it to our online map and include it the physical maps for the day of the event.
 We’ll keep you up to date with news and information, and offer some tips/suggestions for making your show a success.
 We’ll also provide you with a poster (or two) to put up on your porch so that everyone will know you’re hosting a show!